massalabs/as/packages/as-types/README.md

 - **Args** is an object to serialize assembly script native types into byte arrays.

-- **Currency** object to represent monetary units used to express a value
+- **Currency** is an object to represent monetary units used to express a value.

 - **Result** object which represents wrapper for a value that can be either a success or an error